uikit/uikit-site/docs/pages/iconnav.md

 ## Vertical alignment

-By default the items of an iconnav are aligned horizontally.
+By default, the items of an iconnav are aligned horizontally.
 To apply a vertical alignment, add the `.uk-iconnav-vertical` class.

 ```html
 <ul class="uk-iconnav uk-iconnav-vertical">...</ul>